impatrickk/dsp/statistics/2-4-cohens_d.md

     print("The total weight mean of first borns are:", round(firsts.totalwgt_lb.mean(),3)) print("The total weight mean of others are:", round(others.totalwgt_lb.mean(),3))

-Our output tells us that "the total weight mean of first borns are: 7.201" abd "the total weight mean of others are: 7.326"
+Our output tells us that the total weight mean of first borns are: 7.201 and the total weight mean of others are: 7.326.

 Next, using the prebuilt function in the textbook, I looked at the Cohen's d to quanitfy the differences and see the effect size of the two groups: